- Not your grandma’s knickers: The best pocket diapers and why you should use them

 You might also be concerned about absorbency.
 No mom wants their child’s sleep to be interrupted because their soggy diaper has made them feel uncomfortable or (worse yet) wet their pajamas.
 But cloth diaper manufacturers have a solution for that.
-There are reusable absorbent inserts and the diapers can fit either one or two.
-They recommend using two at night and one throughout the day.
+There are reusable absorbent inserts and the diapers can fit either 1 or 2 They recommend using 2 at night and 1 throughout the day.

 Cloth diapers vs. disposable: Cost

 Now to look at the cost.
 We’ve established that disposable diapers are expensive, but what about the reusable alternatives?
-It seems like there’s a lot to buy what with the diapers, disposable liners and reusable inserts.
-We need to remember two of those three things are one-time purchases.
+It seems like there’s a lot to buy what with the diapers, disposable liners, and reusable inserts.
+You need to remember 2 of those 3 things are one-time purchases.
 Parents are encouraged to have around 30 diapers on hand, two reusable inserts each and then disposable liners.
-To get all that’s needed it’s estimated to cost around $500.00 up front, which is a lot, but is ultimately a cost saving over the years (particularly if you have more than one child).
+To get all that’s needed, it’s estimated to cost around $500 up front, which is a lot, but is ultimately a cost saving over the years (particularly if you have more than one child).